When Louis Met...: Awards

 "When Louis Met...
 Jimmy" was voted number 50 in Channel 4's 2005 poll of the 50 greatest documentaries.

 Home releases

-All episodes of When Louis Met... are available on BBC iPlayer including the episodes featuring Max Clifford and Jimmy Savile.
+All episodes of When Louis Met... are available on BBC iPlayer excluding the episode featuring Max Clifford.

 When Louis Met... has been released on PAL DVD in a number of best-of sets.
 Originally, Vol.1/Vol.2 and Vol.3/Vol.4 were released as two disc sets, before being split.
 Later the 4 volumes were released as a limited edition box set.